phanx-wow/Broker_PlayedTime/README.txt

 Compatible with all locales.

-Translated into English.
-If you'd like to provide translations for another locale, post a comment on the download page.
+Translated into English, Deutsch, and Español.
+If can provide translations for another locale, send me a PM.

 ## Feedback